-Source: California Department of Tax and Fee Administration/Hdl Companies cash basis
+Source: California Department of Tax and Fee Administration/Hdl Companies cash basis (excludes transfers and unidentified sources).

 Measure I Sales Tax is a one-half of one cent transaction and use tax applicable in the incorporated and unincorporated territory of the county for a period of thirty (30) years for transportation improvements in the county.
 The county had a 7.75 percent sales tax rate including Measure I rate as of December 2021.